absence/absence.github.com/cookbook/ottojenny/readme.md

 The name 'ottojenny' is a play on: Deacon's autogen; two people joining totogether; and complex devices we make such otto for automobile and jenny as in spinning-jenny

+###Roadmap
+The intent is to create a series of procedures that cause objects to interact in such a way that they form new objecta that have capabilities that none of their compenents have.
+The route to that goal is likelt to be through many small updates eaching adding just a fix or feature or two.
+In other words, the app will evolve into what it could be...

 ###Issues
 The small cubes seem to disappear momentarily.
 That may well be due to their being inside another cube.